-Watched on a CX flight from Beijing to Hong Kong.
+Watched on a CX flight from PEK to HKG.
 June 2017.

 So.
 I met Craig Leeson because he’s a filmmaker in Hong Kong, and he’s a friend of a friend.
 I had no idea that he is a journalist, and I had no idea that he was making this film.
 It’s incredible, and tragic, and so shameful.